-Define format for attached files – json, ,pipe delimited?
+Define format for attached files – json, ,?

-Define format for shared folder files for accepting application status and information –, json, , pipe delimited?
+Define format for shared folder files for accepting application status and information –, json,?

 Level 3: Component View

 This level will be used to component level health status if configured under an application / process.

 This level will be used to show health status of components where monitoring data can be received via web services, shared folder files or manual methods.